 06 February 2014 – Press release

-The International Federation of University Women (IFUW) calls for increased access to education to stop the practice of female genital mutilation (FGM)
+The Graduate Women International (GWI) calls for increased access to education to stop the practice of female genital mutilation (FGM)

 - FGM impedes girls’ full educational attainment -

-Geneva, Switzerland, 06 February 2014 - The International Federation of University Women (IFUW), condemns female genital mutilation (FGM) as an obstacle to girls and women enjoying their human right to education on the occasion of International Day of Zero Tolerance to Female Genital Mutilation on 6th February.
+Geneva, Switzerland, 06 February 2014 - The Graduate Women International (GWI), condemns female genital mutilation (FGM) as an obstacle to girls and women enjoying their human right to education on the occasion of International Day of Zero Tolerance to Female Genital Mutilation on 6th February.

 FGM is recognised as a form of Non-State Torture (NST), and the consequences of FGM can cause girls to miss school repeatedly and to drop out in order to manage their menstrual problems which are aggravated by FGM.
 Thus, FGM puts girls at a distinct disadvantage in all levels of education.